 The Pilot should remain in one position approx. 10 metres from edge of box at all times.
 Where possible the 10 metre square and centre should be clearly marked.
 The airspace to carry out the flying manoeuvres will be defined in advance by the Examiners.
 All manoeuvres must be carried out in front of the Pilot in a similar manner to the Fixed Wing Schedules.
-Manoeuvres are centred on Pilot position.
+Manoeuvres are centred on Pilot position with no regard to wind direction.